-And now here I was, sitting in a flimsy dressing gown on a table covered in crinkly paper facing the diagnosis of genital herpes.
-What was going through my mind?
+Now, I was sitting in a thin dressing gown on a table covered with crinkly papers facing the diagnosis for genital herpes.
+What was my thoughts?
 For starters, murder.
-I wanted to kill Mr. Right.
-He had lied to me about his STD.
-He had turned me from a responsible upstanding woman into trashy damaged goods overnight.
-He was going to pay.
+I wanted to murder Mr. Right.
+I had been misled by him about his STD.
+I had been transformed overnight from a responsible, upright woman to a trashy, damaged product.
+He was going to make the payment.

-I spent that entire night waiting for his confession so that I could yell, scream, throw a fit, maybe even throw a punch.
-But as it turned out, he had no more idea what was going on than I did.
-It took multiple trips to the doctor’s office to discover that Mr. Right is somewhat of an anomaly.
-He doesn’t have genital herpes himself in the sense that he experiences the symptoms of the disease, but he’s a carrier for genital herpes and can pass it on to others.
-Being a fine, upstanding, responsible guy himself (probably why I had fallen head over heels for him), I was the first girl he had had unprotected sex with.
-He didn’t know to warn me.
-He didn’t know he was putting my health in danger.
-He didn’t know he had an STD.
+I waited all night for his confession to be ready to yell, scream and throw a fit or even throw a punch.
+As it turned out, he didn’t know as much as I did.
+To discover that Mr. Right is a bit of an anomaly.
+Right is not a person who has genital shepes.
+He does not experience the symptoms, but he can transmit the disease to others.
+He was a good, upright, and responsible man, which is probably why I fell head over heels for him.
+I was also the first girl with whom he had unprotected sexual contact.
+He didn’t warn me.
+He didn’t realize he was putting me in danger.
+He didn’t realize he had an STD.

-I wish I could say his ignorance made it easier for us to deal with the situation; unfortunately, I felt like damaged goods, and he felt guilty.
-And in a cruel twist of fate, we had to be more careful than even when having sex.
-Because even though he gave the disease to me initially, it was actually possible for me to give it back to him in a way that would cause him to finally experience symptoms.
+I wish I could say that his ignorance made it easier to us to handle the situation.
+Unfortunately, I felt like damaged goods and he felt guilty.
+In a cruel twist, we had no choice but to be more cautious than when we were having sex.
+Although he initially gave me the disease, I was able to give it to him in a manner that would allow him to experience symptoms.

 Safe Sex Matters

-I’ve been with Mr. Right for ten years now, and he still only carries herpes asymptomatically.
+I have been with Mr. He has had herpes asymptomatically for 10 years.
 It’s possible.
-The right person, the one that loves you and wants to be with you, will deal with the inconveniences and will make the exceptions to be safe.
-If Mr. Right had told known to tell me about his condition, I still would have been with him.
-I would have made the sacrifices needed to stay with him and stay safe.
-The right guy will.
-Wait for him.
-Remember, you can always “swipe left.”
+It is possible.
+The right person, who loves you and wants you to be with them, will be able to deal with all the inconveniences and make exceptions to keep you safe.
+If Mr. If Mr. I would have made all the sacrifices to be there for him.
+Only the right guy will.
+Keep waiting for him.
+You can always “swipe right”.

-Do you have a love story related to sickness dating?
-Don’t just keep it to yourself.
-Contact us to write for the Cupid’s Library community and help share knowledge for the benefit of all.
-We are waiting to share your story!
+Are you a victim of sickness dating?
+Do not keep your story to yourself.
+Write for Cupid’s Library and share your knowledge for everyone.
+We would love to hear your story!